ben-katz/mountain-bot/README.md

 ![mountain bot header](mountain-bot-header.gif)

-Mountain Bot is a discord.py bot made during Mountain Madness 2018
+## Mountain Bot
+A simple one-command Discord bot that displays SFU Burnaby road reports and 6 different webcam views of the campus.

 ## Usage

 You can use Mountain Bot by typing `.status` on any channel.